witt3rd/blog/2015-09/sicnr/main.md

     cabal install --only-dependencies
     cabal build

-ensure that ghc-mod and ghc-modi are removed from .cabal/bin and .cabal/packages...
+Ensure that ghc-mod and ghc-modi are removed from .cabal/bin and .cabal/packages...

-copy ghc-mod and ghc-modi binaries from ghc-mod/dist/ghc-mod and ghc-mod/dist/ghc-modi directories respectively to .cabal/bin
+Copy ghc-mod and ghc-modi binaries from ghc-mod/dist/ghc-mod and ghc-mod/dist/ghc-modi directories respectively to .cabal/bin

 ## iTerm 2
 The venerable [terminal emulator](https://iterm2.com/index.html) for OS X.